polleverywhere/datagram/README.md

 ## Usage

-Datagram is build as a [Docker][docker] container and can run on any host supporting [Docker][docker].
+Datagram is built as a [Docker][docker] container and can run on any host supporting [Docker][docker].
 In the following example, we will install boot2docker to run this on a Mac host.

 ### Prerequisites